- 18.01 (released) ...

 To enable SCOOP, you'll have to do some work on the project settings.
 Follow the steps in the next section.

 Step 1: Adjust Concurrency setting

-In there you'll find the setting Concurrency, which should have a value No concurrency for sequential projects.
+In there you'll find the setting Concurrency, which should have a value None for sequential projects.
 Change it to SCOOP.